Builder Best Practices

 Always use an Image block to add an image, rather than setting the image as a background on a block.
 Builder's Image block optimizes the image; however, the background image setting does not.
 Additionally, the Text block's alt text makes the block more accessible to screen readers than background images.

 Always add alt text to images for accessibility.
+Make sure to use punctuation on alt text so that the screen reader pauses appropriately when reading the copy.
 You can find the Alt Text field by clicking the Edit button on the Image block.

-For more information, refer to Working with Images.
+For more information on the Image block in Builder, refer to Working with Images.

 For more best practices check out the following: